Fr3akyMurk/Cloudflare-bulk-dns-delete/README.md

 ### Delete Cloudflare DNS Records
-A Node.js script to delete all DNS records on a Cloudflare zone.
+A Node.js script to delete a big chunk of DNS records on a Cloudflare zone.

 ## Requirements
 - Node.js